PurdueCS190-FALL2014/lab5/README.md

 Copy the command above and run it within the terminal.
 It will create a folder named `cs190lab5` located within your home directory.

-We say to only run this once because it will overwrite your old copy, so if you made changes **they could be lost**.
+We say to only run this once because it will overwrite your old copy, so if you made changes **they will be lost**.

 ----